 ASCO frequently highlights the work of State Affiliates in The ASCO Post.
-The most recent state society to be featured is the Florida Society of Clinical Oncology.
-Here is an excerpt from the August 15, 2014 article in The ASCO Post:
+The most recent state society to be featured is the Maryland/D.C.
+Society of Clinical Oncology.
+Here is an excerpt from the May 10, 2015 article in The ASCO Post:

 Previous issues of The ASCO Post featuring ASCO Affiliates:

 - Maryland/D.C.
 Society of Clinical Oncology (5/10/15)

 - Florida Society of Clinical Oncology (8/15/14)